 OTOPI’s “home page”: http://gerrit.ovirt.org/gitweb?p=otopi.git;a=blob;f=README;hb=HEAD

-A nice presentation about OTOPI and host-deploy-engine (the first tool to use otopi): http://resources.ovirt.org/old-site-files/wiki/Ovirt-host-deploy_3.2.pdf
+A nice presentation about OTOPI and ovirt-host-deploy (the first tool to use otopi): http://resources.ovirt.org/old-site-files/wiki/Ovirt-host-deploy_3.2.pdf. ovirt-host-deploy is now not in use anymore, and its functionality was rewritten in ansible.

 OTOPI maintains an Environment - key-value-pair store of data and configuration.